Expert Gum Graft Surgery & Cosmetic Gum Contouring

 Is Gum Grafting Painful?

-Are There Any Foods I Will Need To Avoid After Having A Gum Graft?
+Are There Any Foods I Need To Avoid After Having A Gum Graft?

 You cannot eat or drink anything for three hours after your surgery.
 From there, you need to eat liquid foods for seven days, moving to soft/liquid foods for the next three weeks.
 Don’t eat anything that can get caught in the surgery site or tear your stitches.
 No chips, nuts, rice, popcorn, and the like.
-Avoid hot foods and drinks and food that requires active chewing while your mouth is still numb.
+Avoid hot foods, drinks, and food that require active chewing while your mouth is numb.
 Stay away from hot food and drinks for another two weeks.
 Protein/nutritional drinks are a good idea, as are smoothies and foods such as yogurt.
 Drink plenty of water to avoid dehydration.

 Is Gum Grafting Permanent?